-Situated in a 6,200-square-foot warehouse in the heart of Downtown LA, the Night Gallery is a contemporary art gallery and artist-run space that reflects the youthful sensibility of owner Davida Nemeroff, a photographer and New York transplant.
+Situated in a 6,200-square-foot warehouse on the industrial edge of Downtown L.A., the Night Gallery is a contemporary art gallery and artist-run space that reflects the youthful sensibility of owner Davida Nemeroff, a photographer and New York transplant.
 It shares a building with the François Ghebaly Gallery and offers patrons a look at art in what feels like a club-like atmosphere.
 Collectors frequent the space, which is now situated in a growing art hub, and it also holds various programming throughout the year.

-Ever since developer Wayne Blank conceived of an artistic use for the former Red Line trolley Bergamot Station site to be used as an arts center 20 years ago, the rustic campus-like complex has become a cultural destination that draws 600,000 visitors each year.
-It has managed to retained its industrial and rustic look since holding its official opening on September 17, 1994.
+The former Red Line trolley Bergamot Station site became a cultural destination over two decades ago as it was repurposed into a rustic campus-like complex of art galleries.
+Now named the Though Bergamot has gone through a bit of an identity crisis as of late, some stalwart galleries remain.
 Inside, William Turner Gallery is the crown jewel at Bergamot.
 It’s become a highly respected gallery by showing some of the best emerging contemporary artists since its inception in 1991.

 MuzeuMM is probably the most, well, unique gallery on our list as far as programming goes.
-In a creative space that opened in 2009 next to Tivetsky Art Restoration in the West Adams district of LA, MuzeuMM offers a number of avant-garde shows, such as its recent “Abstract Never Is,” an exhibition of both contemporary and historical abstract photography in a vibrant collaboration with the Venice Institute of Contemporary Art (ViCA).
+In a creative space that opened in 2009 in West Adams, MuzeuMM offers a number of avant-garde shows, such as “Abstract Never Is,” an exhibition of both contemporary and historical abstract photography in a vibrant collaboration with the Venice Institute of Contemporary Art (ViCA).
 Founder and director Mishelle Moross mostly focuses on contemporary art, and though the subject matter is often mature, it’s actually a family-friendly and dog-friendly venue known for throwing great parties.

-Art Share LA has been working to keep the arts in LA's Arts District since 1997.
+Art Share L.A. has been working to keep the arts in the Arts District since 1997.
 After its relaunch in 2013, this creative arts center has been offering exhibitions for the public, as well as work and performance space for artists who may have been displaced by skyrocketing rents in the area.
-For the musically inclined, you can join or enjoy the sounds from the free “Tear It Down” jazz jam session every second Thursday at 8pm, which means you can bring your instruments, your tunes and “whatever you’ve been working on lately.”
+Make sure to keep up with a slate of low-cost programming, including drawing classes and music performances.